 your initial deposit *subject to change and depends on individual circumstances.

-NZEC is an oil and natural gas company engaged in the exploration, development and production of petroleum and natural gas assets in New Zealand.
-NZEC’s property portfolio covers nearly two million acres of conventional and unconventional prospects in the Taranaki Basin and East Coast Basin of New Zealand’s North Island.
+NZEC is an oil and natural gas company engaged in the production, development and exploration of petroleum and natural gas assets in New Zealand.
+NZEC’s property portfolio covers more than 1 million acres of conventional and unconventional prospects in the Taranaki Basin and East Coast Basin of New Zealand’s North Island.
 The...Read more

 New Zealand Energy expands Taranaki footprint with new onshore permitDecember 11 2012, 4:57pm